 When Alexandra became pregnant with her second child, she took part in a study with the renowned Dr. James Clapp, III, who was interest in how extreme exercise affects the placenta.
 Dr. Clapp was particularly interested in Alexandra because very little data had been collected on sport training, plyometrics, and heavy weight lifting.
 At five months pregnant, Alexandra was squatting 375 lbs. and clocked at 20 MPH while running.
 Sports Illustrated also took interest, asking her to try out for a women’s professional football team and write about her experiences.
 Today, both the United States and International Olympic Committee use Alexandra’s training data as a safety guide for pregnant athletes and she serves as a fitness/nutrition expert for www.pregnancy.org.

 While competing and living in the Olympic Training Center in Lake Placid, New York, Alexandra conducted sports camps for disadvantaged and/or physically challenged children, opening their world to physical education and sports.
 She worked with the United Nations officials to incorporate ‘Games for Girls’ as part of their educational program to underdeveloped nations, was nominated Mom of the Year by iParening.com for her contributions to research in obstetrics and gynecology and continues to appear in national publications, syndicated radio programs and news programs on topics of female athletes, self-esteem for children, sports and pregnancy, and the correlation between fitness, diet and healthy children.
 In 2002, PBS presented a documentary on Alexandra.
 She has served as a commentator for NBC's coverage of the Vancouver Olympic Games and now sits on the board Bridges Training Foundation for disabled adults (to help them find employment after high school).
 She has appeared in Real Simple, NYTimes, Washington Post, Good Housekeeping, USA Today, Better Homes and Garden and more for her work with public health, family fitness, clean air and industrial responsibility.
 She routinely testified before the EPA and US Senate, has blogged for the White House website and works closely with Earthjustice in Washington D.C.
 In 2014, she was a nominee for the White House Champion for Change in Public Health.
-In 2016, she launched her company, Power On!
-Core workout for those with disabilities, special needs, as well as mainstream fitness enthusiasts.
+In 2016, she launched her company, F.U.E.L. workout for those with disabilities, special needs, as well as mainstream fitness enthusiasts.

 As an adventure writer for such publications as Sports Illustrated, Muscle&Fitness, Ms. Fitness and Fit, to name a few, Alexandra was bitten by the writing bug.
 Volvo flew her to a secret destination to test drive and write about a brand new gravity car – the only prototype in the U.S. She played professional women’s football (until suffering a broken hand, multiple fractures in her hand and a dislocated arm); acted as bait for attack dogs; tested for a grueling fire fighters test; and tried her hand (and body) at the dangerous sport of skeleton all in the name of getting a “good story.”